top of page

 1. Substantive Due Process:

-Substantive due process is a constitutional safeguard that protects individuals from arbitrary or unjust government actions that affect their life, liberty, or property.
-It requires that laws or actions must have a legitimate public interest and cannot be unreasonable or oppressive.
+Substantive due process is a constitutional doctrine that protects individuals from arbitrary, unreasonable, or oppressive government actions affecting life, liberty, or property by requiring that laws serve a legitimate public interest and respect fundamental rights, justice, equality, and human dignity.

 2. Procedural Due Process: